-Leasing a vehicle for your business is a great way to get your business on the road to success and can provide a financially viable solution to get the most appropriate car for your needs without blowing your budget.
-This article will step you through when it may be beneficial for your business to lease a vehicle.
+If you own a business, you may be considering hiring a vehicle to help with any travel the business requires you to make.
+Leasing a vehicle for your business may be a good way to grow your business.
+It may also provide a financially viable solution to get the most appropriate car for your needs without spending too much of your budget on buying a vehicle.
+This article will explain when and why it may be beneficial for your business to lease a vehicle.

-Under a car lease, you can pick the car of your choice but it is purchased by the financial provider you organise the lease through in return for payments over a period of time.
+A car lease allows you to pick the car of your choice without purchasing it outright.
+Instead, a financial provider purchases the car and allows you to use it in return for payments over a period of time.

-Leases are normally arranged to last between 1-5 years.
-When the lease expires, you can generally continue the lease by exchanging your old car for a new one.
-Otherwise, you can return it to the financial provider of the lease to be sold.
-They then consider whether the sale value of the car is enough to meet any shortfall of the original agreement.
-If it is not, they will then ask you to cover the remaining value.
-If you can do this, you can take ownership of the vehicle you leased.
+Typically, car leases last between one to five years.
+When the lease expires, you will likely be able to continue the lease by exchanging your old car for a new one.
+Alternatively, you can return it to the financial provider of the lease to be sold.
+The financial provider will then consider whether the sale value of the car is enough to meet any difference from the original agreement.
+If it is not, they will ask you to cover the remaining value.
+If you do this, you can take ownership of the vehicle you leased.

-When you lease a car, you don’t need to provide the initial expense that comes with buying a car.
-What this means is that you have more money at the beginning of your business to spend on other things that you might not be able to otherwise.
-Leases also come with fixed payment plans, so you know exactly what you need to pay over the long term.
-You can choose your own vehicle for your business needs, and you can negotiate with the provider what you are willing to pay.
-A lease also enables you to easily upgrade your car every few years.
+When you lease a car rather than buy one, you do not need to provide the initial expense that buying a car requires.
+This means that you will retain more money in the early stages of your business to spend on things that you would not be otherwise able to.
+Leases also come with fixed payment plans, so you know exactly what you will need to pay over the entire term of the lease.
+You can choose the most suitable vehicle for your business needs, and you may be able to negotiate what you are willing to pay with the provider.
+A lease also allows you to easily upgrade your car every few years.

-Leasing means that you can claim it as a tax deduction when your car is used to help create income for your business.
-Sometimes you might need to record when you are only using the car for business as you cannot claim the time you use it for personal use, particularly if you are a sole trader.
-If you operate as a company, however, you can claim the whole amount but you would be liable for the fringe-benefits tax that applies to any personal use of the vehicle.
+Leasing also means that you can claim the vehicle as a tax deduction when you use the car to help create income for your business.
+You may need to record when you are using the car for business purposes, as you cannot claim the time you use it for personal use.

-It can also be difficult ensuring you pick a financial provider that is going to provide you with a fair rate.
+It can also be difficult to pick a financial provider that will provide you with a fair rate.
 Car dealers often have higher upfront fees and ongoing interest rates.
-They also can include add-ons you might not want such as payment-protection insurance.
+They may also try to include add-ons you do not want, such as payment protection insurance.
 Shopping around for the financial provider that works best for your business is essential.
-Often equipment brokers can help you find a provider with a good deal on a car lease that fits you and your business.
+Often, equipment brokers may be able to help you find a provider with a good deal on a car lease that fits you and your business.